haskell/haskell-language-server/docs/troubleshooting.md

 The errors thrown are usually related to linking and usually make HLS crash: `Segmentation fault`, `GHC runtime linker: fatal error`, etc

-A workaround which have helped in some cases is compile HLS from source with the ghc option `-dynamic` enabled, like the previous issue.
+A workaround which has helped in some cases is to compile HLS from source with the ghc option `-dynamic` enabled, as in the previous issue.

-We have a [dedicated label](https://github.com/haskell/haskell-language-server/issues?q=is%3Aissue+is%3Aopen+label%3A%22type%3A+template+haskell+related%22) in the issue tracker and an [general issue](https://github.com/haskell/haskell-language-server/issues/1431) tracking the support for TH.
+We have a [dedicated label](https://github.com/haskell/haskell-language-server/issues?q=is%3Aissue+is%3Aopen+label%3A%22type%3A+template+haskell+related%22) in the issue tracker and an [general issue](https://github.com/haskell/haskell-language-server/issues/1431) tracking support for TH.

 ## Troubleshooting the server